erinvdoyle/tarot/README.md

 ### User Stories
 - User Stories
    - As a new visitor, I want:
-      - A cleanly designed and intuitive layour so I can easily navigate the site
+      - A cleanly designed and intuitive layout so I can easily navigate the site
       - An engaging experience with bright colors and sounds
       - A simple tarot draw that allows me to pick one card to guide my day, week, or specific question
       - A concise reading that I can engage with briefly or delve into for a deeper explanation